Estudio Nuboso

 In practice, we design multidisciplinary programs and encounters in different ecosystems, from residencies and workshops to publications and audiovisual projects.
 We believe that sustainability is strengthened by networks, so we promote and value our partnerships, working with individuals and organisations in Panama and the rest of the world.

-Click on the map to visit the digital interactive version of the map
+Click on the map to visit the digital interactive version of the map.
+And to view a map/directory of existing community-based organisations in Panama, visit this link to the UNDP Panama Small Grants Programme

 The Mapa Corredores natura-cultura is a living, participatory map that explores ecological connectivity in Panama.
 It’s a collaboration between Almanaque Azul and Estudio Nuboso.
 It highlights key areas of the country where forest preservation is essential to ensure the free movement of species while identifying regions where deforestation has disrupted these flows and where restoration is needed.
 More than a static cartography, this project invites us to think of the territory as a constantly evolving network, where nature and human action intertwine to restore and protect the country’s ecological corridors.